stepanmk/memovision/README.md

 Modules:
 - Track manager
-- Section selector
+- Region selector
 - Interpretation player
 - Visualization

 Progress:
 - [x] User interface via a web browser
-- [x] Allows uploading of music recordings (different versions of the same piece), ground-truth annotations (measure/downbeat positions), and binary labels
+- [x] Allows uploading of music recordings (different versions of the same piece), ground-truth annotations (measure/downbeat positions), binary labels, and metadata (performer names and year of recordings)
-- [x] Parameter extraction: dynamics (RMS and loudness based on EBU R 128) and timing (measure durations, tempo of measures)
+- [x] Parameter extraction: dynamics (RMS and loudness based on EBU R 128) and timing (measure durations, tempo of measures), beat activation function from the TCN model
 - [x] Processing: tuning deviation estimation, chroma features, duplicate finder, structural differences detection, audio-to-audio synchronization (combined approach: MrMsDTW and activation function from TCN beat tracker)
 - [x] Feature selection: Max-Relevance method on the duration of measures to rank each measure based on its relevance to given binary labels
 - [x] Playback of synchronized tracks, easy piece-wise orientation, colorbar of selected relevance
-- [ ] Visualization: Plotting of performance parameters of any sections of interest
+- [x] Visualization: Plotting of performance parameters of any sections of interest (both individual plots and comparative plots with measures as x-axis)
-- [ ] Piano roll: automatic transcription to MIDI piano roll, onset positions and distribution (available only for piano recordings)
+- [ ] Piano roll: automatic transcription to MIDI piano roll (bytedance-based), onset positions and distribution (available only for piano recordings)

+## License

+So far, we suppose the MIT License or other open license that reflects all packages we used.

+## How to install

+For the development, we use the VSCode IDE and the instructions reflect it.
+If you use other IDEs, please,

+* Install Node.js and pnpm
+  * download and install Node.js: https://nodejs.org/en/download/
+  * run `npm install -g pnpm`
+* Create a new Python virtual env `memovision` in, e.g., `C:/python-venv/memovision`
+  * note: it should be Python 3.7.x or Python 3.8.x due to some dependencies (it was not tested on newer versions)
+  * install backend Python modules (cd to backend folder): `pip install -r requirements.txt`
+* Install the PostgreSQL database and create a new DB called `memovision`
+* The list of the VSCode extensions we use is listed in `vscode_extentions.txt`.

+* Navigate to the frontend folder: `cd frontend`
+* Run `pnpm i` to install Node.js modules
+* For the DB to run properly, you have to adjust the `backend/mos_backend/__init__.py` script for the correct DB URI (provide the password for PostgreSQL user)
+* Then, run the `create_tables.py` script that creates tables for the `memovision` database.
+* Furthermore, you need to download ffmpeg (https://ffmpeg.org/download.html) and waveform () and add them to your sys path.
+* Reset the VSCode session for changes to take place.
+In the `.vscode` folder, the `tasks.json` file automatically runs Flask and Vite dev servers after the start of VSCode.

 ### Acknowledgment

 This work was supported by the project TA ČR, TL05000527 Memories of Sound: The Evolution of the Interpretative Tradition